Analyzing Crimson Wine Group (CWGL) and The Competition

-Crimson Wine Group (OTCMKTS: CWGL – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it weigh in compared to its peers?
-We will compare Crimson Wine Group to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, risk and earnings.
+Crimson Wine Group (OTCMKTS: CWGL – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
+We will compare Crimson Wine Group to similar companies based on the strength of its profitability, valuation, institutional ownership, risk, dividends, analyst recommendations and earnings.

-This is a summary of current ratings for Crimson Wine Group and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Crimson Wine Group and its competitors, as provided by MarketBeat.

 |Sell Ratings